Season 2024-2025: OPMC prepares for new season with eclectic programme

 Ravel, Shostakovich and Mozart will feature prominently in the 24-25 programme.

-The 2023-2024 season is drawing to a close.
-It has been a remarkable and successful year, with a healthy increase in the number of visitors.
-So much so that the Happy Hours that were held at the Maison de France will be returning to the Auditorium so as to be able to accommodate everyone.
+2023-24 was a remarkable and successful season, with growing audience numbers.
+So much so that the Happy Hours, which were held at the Maison de France, will be returning to the Auditorium this season in order to be able to accommodate everyone.

 For his 9th year at the helm of the Monte-Carlo Philharmonic Orchestra, Kazuki Yamada has decided to continue to build on his success through an eclectic programme of carefully selected concerts and artists, including young prodigies.